microsoft/service-fabric-healer/FabricHealerLib/README.md

             {
                 await fabricHealer.RepairEntityAsync(repairDataServiceTarget, cancellationToken, TimeSpan.FromMinutes(5)).ConfigureAwait(false);
             }
-            catch (MissingFieldException)
+            catch (MissingRequiredDataException)
             {
-                // This means a required RepairData field was not specified.
+                // This means a required RepairData property was not specified.
 For example, RepairData.NodeName was not set.
             }
             catch (FabricNodeNotFoundException)
             {